John Dingell: Tenure

+Dingell was sworn in as a member of the U.S. House of Representatives on December 13, 1955.

+Dingell was instrumental in the passage of the Medicare Act, the Water Quality Act of 1965, the Clean Water Act of 1972, the Endangered Species Act of 1973, the Clean Air Act of 1990, and the Affordable Care Act, among others.
+He also helped to pass the Civil Rights Act of 1964.
+During his tenure in Congress, he voted in favor of the 1957 Civil Rights Act, the Civil Rights Act of 1960, the Civil Rights Act of 1964, and the Civil Rights Act of 1968.
+He voted as well for the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

-Dingell was generally classified as a moderately liberal member of the Democratic Party and throughout his career he was a leading congressional supporter of organized labor, social welfare measures and traditional progressive policies.
+Dingell was generally classified as a moderately liberal member of the Democratic Party.
+Throughout his career he was a leading congressional supporter of organized labor, social welfare measures and traditional progressive policies.
 At the beginning of every Congress, Dingell introduced a bill providing for a national health insurance system, the same bill that his father proposed while he was in Congress.
 Dingell also strongly supported Bill Clinton's managed-care proposal early in his administration.
 In October 1998, President Clinton began a Roosevelt Room appearance "by thanking Senator Jay Rockefeller of West Virginia and Congressman Dingell for their steadfast support of Medicare and their participation in our Medicare Commission."

-On some issues, though, he reflected the values of his largely Catholic and working-class district.
+On some issues, though, Dingell reflected the values of his largely Catholic and working-class district.
 He supported the Vietnam War until 1971.
 While he supported all of the civil rights bills, he opposed expanding school desegregation to Detroit suburbs via mandatory busing.
 He took a fairly moderate position on abortion.
 He worked to balance clean air legislation with the need to protect manufacturing jobs.
+As well, in the early 1980s, he was a prominent politician who used "Japan bashing", blaming "little yellow men" for domestic automakers' misfortune, further fostering anti-Japanese racism in Detroit and contributing to the environment that led to the Killing of Vincent Chin, an American man of Chinese descent killed in the Detroit suburbs by two autoworkers who mistakenly thought he was Japanese.